Frankfurt Travel Guide

 Frankfurt Financial District ©

-Visitors to Germany do not find much to make them linger in the sprawling city of Frankfurt on the River Main, unless their purpose is business rather than pleasure.
-For most visitors to the country, however, Frankfurt's huge showpiece airport is the point of arrival and departure.
-The city is a major transport hub and an industrial and financial metropolis that ensures it is the economic powerhouse not only of Germany, but central Europe.
-Frankfurt is home to Germany's central bank, the Bundesbank and Europe's most important stock exchange, which has been trading since 1585.
+The sprawling city of Frankfurt, on the River Main, is celebrated more by businessmen than traditional tourists, but the city offers many pleasures as well as opportunies for those working.
+Regardless of purpose, the majority of visitors to Germany arrive at Frankfurt's huge showpiece airport.
+The city is a major transport hub and an industrial and financial powerhouse not only in Germany, but the whole of central Europe.
+Frankfurt is home to Germany's central bank, the Bundesbank, and Europe's most important stock exchange, which has been trading since 1585.

-For tourists Frankfurt does offer many sights, some intriguing restaurants in the Nordend, a variety of artistic and cultural events, and excellent shopping opportunities.
+For tourists Frankfurt does offer many intriguing sights, some great restaurants, a variety of artistic and cultural events, and excellent shopping opportunities, not to mention an energetic clubbing scene.
 Sightseeing attractions are mostly confined to the historical core of the city, known as the Romerberg, where Charlemagne erected his fort in medieval times.
 Most of the original buildings were destroyed during World War II, but some have been reconstructed, including the home of Goethe, Frankfurt's famous son who became Germany's greatest writer.
 For shopping it is hard to beat the Zeil, Germany's equivalent of New York's Fifth Avenue.

 Become our Frankfurt Travel Expert